Swap Space Management

 Swap Space

-Linux swap space is a special area for the OS that can be used as additional system RAM.
-The more traditional approach to swap space used a Swap Partition on your disk system.
-The more modern approach, as used by Bodhi Linux 5.1.0 (based upon Ubuntu 18.04), is the use of a Swap File.
+Swap space is a special area for the OS that can be used as additional system random access memory (RAM).
+The traditional approach to swap space used a swap partition on your drive system.
+A modern approach, as used by Bodhi Linux 7.0.0 (based upon Ubuntu 22.04), is the use of a swap file.

 Swap File

-Below you find detail son how to management the swap file using Terminology.
+Below are details of managing the swap file using Terminology.

-Check that your Bodhi installation already has swap enabled
+Check that your Bodhi Linux installation already has swap enabled:

 sudo swapon --show